BBC Reports by 8 Violet

 Another student said, ‘It was a huge success and I am very happy with how much food we got to donate.’
 All the students were very happy with how well this project turned out.
 The people at Harrow Food Bank were also very happy with how much was raised.
 Also the people who got the food must have been very thankful and very pleased with how much help they got.

-To conclude this report, 8 Violet from Rooks Heath College have done an amazing job by raising so much food for those in a need.
+To conclude this report, 8 Violet from Rooks Heath School have done an amazing job by raising so much food for those in a need.
 Everyone was very happy with how successful it turned out.

 Rooks Heath Helps Food Bank

 8 Violet decided to help the Harrow Food Bank and people in need.
 They gathered donations from all the year groups.
 Everyone cooperated and brought in a massive amount of food donations.
 They also collected toiletry products as well.
 It was a huge success and everyone involved was very happy with what they did.

 Here's an interview from one of the students involved Rayan, "I enjoyed doing this project and I would do it again".